On the arithmetic of weighted complete intersections of low degree: Preliminaries

 \section{Preliminaries}

-We collect here some general results that are going to be used later.
-We firstly review some useful properties of weighted projective spaces and weighted complete intersections.
-We refer the reader to \cite{Dol} and \cite{Mor} for proofs and further discussions.
+We collect here some general definitions and results that are going to be used later.
+Let us first start with some precise definitions of the properties we are going to study.